Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

-as $T$ tends to infinity, where $\gamma, \gamma'$ are the imaginary parts of the zeros of the Riemann zeta function on the critical line and $\delta(\alpha, \beta) = 1$ if $0 \in [\alpha, \beta]$, and $0$ otherwise.
-For an accessible introduction to the pair correlation conjecture, see, e.g.,\,Goldston \cite{PCintro}.
+as $T$ tends to infinity, where $\gamma_1, \gamma_2$ are the imaginary parts of the zeros of the Riemann zeta function on the critical line and $\delta(\alpha, \beta) = 1$ if $0 \in [\alpha, \beta]$, and $0$ otherwise.
+For an accessible introduction to the pair correlation conjecture, see, e.g.,~Goldston \cite{PCintro}.

 In the late 20th century, Odlyzko \cite{Ody87,Odlyzko2001} numerically studied the distribution of spacings between zeros of the Riemann zeta function.
 He computed $10$ billion zeros near $10^{22}$-nd zero of Riemann zeta and verified the Riemann Hypothesis for those zeros.
 Additionally, he found that the spaces between these zeros are closely distributed according to \eqref{dyson}.
 Assuming RH, he showed that the estimate \eqref{PC-proved} implies that at least $2/3$ of the zeros of Riemann zeta function are simple (it is expected that all the zeros are simple).
-In 1942, Selberg \cite{selberg} unconditionally proved that a positive density of the zeros of Riemann zeta function are of odd order and lie on the critical line.
-The density coming out of his method is around $10^{-8}$ and was dramatically increased in 1974 by Levinson \cite{Levinson1974}, who improved it to more than one third.
-Currently it is known that more than $40\%$ of the zeros are simple and on the critical line \cite{BCY2011}.
-In 1982, \"Ozl\"uk \cite{ozlukthesis} in his thesis, see also \cite{OzlukBanff,ozlukjnt}, studied the Dirichlet $L$-function analogue of Montgomery's conjecture.
-Consequently, under GRH, in \cite{ozlukjnt} he showed that at least $11/12$ of all the zeros of such functions are simple (allowing for a certain weight function).
+This is a much stronger result than the unconditional results mentioned in the first paragraph of this article.
+In 1982, \Ozluk \cite{ozlukthesis} in his thesis, see also \cite{OzlukBanff,ozlukjnt}, studied the Dirichlet $L$-function analogue of Montgomery's conjecture.
+Consequently, under the Riemann Hypothesis for Dirichlet $L$-functions, also known as the Generalized Riemann Hypothesis (GRH), he showed in \cite{ozlukjnt} that at least $11/12$ of all the zeros of such functions are simple (allowing for a certain weight function).

-In 1991, Y{\i}ld{\i}r{\i}m \cite{yal} studied the pair correlation of zeros of Dirichlet $L$-functions and an analogue of the conjecture stated in equation \eqref{PC-conjecture}.
+In 1991, \Yildirim \cite{yal} studied the pair correlation of zeros of Dirichlet $L$-functions and an analogue of the conjecture stated in equation \eqref{PC-conjecture}.
 In the sequel, we will work with a redefined pair correlation function.
-The key difference is that our summation will not be restricted to the zeros in the upper half-plane but will also include those in the lower half-plane (note that the imaginary parts of the zeros of Dirichlet $L$-functions are typically not symmetrically distributed with respect to the real axis).
+The key difference is that our summation will not be restricted to the zeros in the upper half-plane, but will also include those in the lower half-plane (note that the imaginary parts of the zeros of Dirichlet $L$-functions are typically not symmetrically distributed with respect to the real axis).
 In order to describe this in more detail, we need some notations.